This project started in 2018 and has kind of become an annual event (with an extra summer one thrown in for 2020)!

 What happens to the toppers?

 Our amazing team will take down the toppers at the end of December.
-They'll then be gently taken apart, washed and stored ready for next year.
+They'll then be gently checked over, audited, washed and stored ready for their next appearance.

 We repair and recycle as much as we possibly can.
 We do take some wiring and staples out to prevent rust - and these will be put back together next autumn.